Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 you know,

-safe as far as an investment.
 If you're familiar with triple net leases at all, I'm not.
+It's essentially a

-And so with Section 8,
+And so, with Section 8,

 and intrigued me.